Aribs01/laravel-payment-app/README.md

-# AppPAY
+# PAYMENT API (Paystack)

-AppPAY enables users to signup/login and deposit certain amount of cash on the platform.
+This payment API enables users to signup/login and deposit certain amount of cash on the platform using paystack.
 Total number of deposits and total cash can be viewed from the dashboard.
 Visit `http://naira-apppay.herokuapp.com/` for a working DEMO